GSI-HPC/pyfsq/README.md

 # fsqpy
-Python-based FSQ API designed for transferring data to an FSQ server.
+Python-based FSQ API designed for transferring data to a FSQ server.
 It also includes a straightforward console client for demonstrating how to use the API.

 ## Installation